spockbots/city/docs-source/source/edu/disclaimer.rst

-We have included in this document some information provided to the kids in order to be transparent with the help and educational material that has been issued to the team and to clearly distinguish what ws done by coaches and what was done by the team.
+We have included in this document some information provided to the kids in order to be transparent with the help and educational material that has been issued to the team and to clearly distinguish what was done by coaches and what was done by the team.

 We apologize for this long document, but we want to make sure we communicate our activities properly to all.
-However, the judges can skip this section and go directly to the `Spockbots CIty` section.
+However, the judges can skip this section and go directly to the `Spockbots City` section if they wish.

 The information in the coaches disclaimer has been collected by the coaches, with some input from the team but in large part it has been conducted just by the coaches as what we have done here is only needed due to the evolving python mindstorm ecosystem.
-Naturally, in the mindstorm GUI you do not have this issue as everything seems to be stable there.
+Naturally, in the mindstorm GUI you do not have these issue as the GUI is very stable and a proven way of doing competitions.

 Team background
 ---------------